-This may be fine for Twitter, Google, Quora, or any other online forum that only shows a single photo.
+This may be fine for Twitter, Google, Quora, or any other online forum showing only a single photo.
 This option may also allow users to bypass the facial recognition step when signing up for Facebook accounts (I advise against this for multiple reasons).

-If you need several images of the same person, this tool is not ideal.
+This tool is not ideal if you need several images of the same person.

 Problem 2: Reverse Image Search Can Find Matches

-The second problem I found was that sometimes reverse image searches find some of the source images.
+The second problem I found was that sometimes reverse image searches find some source images.

 Take a look at this output from TPDNE.